Electric Vehicle Frequently Asked Questions and responses to common myths

 Hybrid, gas, and electric car fire statistics

 Safety is a big plus for EVs.
 With batteries in the undercarriage there is a low center of gravity and without an engine in the front there is less chance of being impaled from a front end collision.
 Data from the National Highway Safety Administration confirms this.
-The Volkswagen ID.4, Chevy models, and several Tesla models received NHTSA’s highest Five Star safety rating.
+The Volkswagen, Chevy models, and Tesla models received NHTSA’s highest Five Star safety rating.

 One of the most significant additional benefits of moving toward electric vehicles is the health benefit of eliminating air pollution generated by the burning of fossil fuel by vehicles.
 A study by MIT calculated that increased air pollution from vehicles that burn fossil fuel contributes to 58,000 premature deaths annually in the U.S. This compares to 37,000 deaths caused by automobile accidents.